Articles > Public Administration > What is a city manager?

 Education and degrees

-According to BLS, public sector executive roles typically require a bachelor’s or master’s degree, but these roles may not have education requirements to be considered for employment.
-BLS notes, however, that many of these professionals often have earned at least a bachelor’s degree.
-That said, top executives in the public sector may want to consider a degree in business administration, public administration, law or the liberal arts to learn the skills required for public service.
+According to BLS, public sector executive roles typically require a bachelor’s or master’s degree.
+Top executives in the public sector may want to consider a degree in business administration, public administration, law or the liberal arts to learn the skills required for public service.

-For those with a bachelor’s degree seeking to further enhance their education, they might want to consider continuing to hone their skills through work experience within a city government and an advanced degree.
+For those with a bachelor’s degree, seeking to further enhance their education, they might want to consider an advanced degree.
 While not necessary for employment in this profession, a Master of Public Administration can help expand one’s knowledge on public policy, citywide financial planning, population leadership and management of service organizations.

 Experience and work history

-To gain experience, you should consider a few similar roles in city government that can help teach the foundational skills necessary to be a successful city manager.
-Roles can include being the assistant city manager, the director of community development or the head of one of the city’s many departments.
+To gain experience, city administrators and managers should consider a few similar roles in city government that can help teach the necessary foundational skills.
+Roles can include being an assistant in the city management department, director of community development or the head of one of the city’s many departments.
 Having experience in positions like these shows the city council that the candidate can successfully lead a staff, make decisions that positively impact the city and work productively within the municipal government structure.

-Much like education and experience requirements, compensation and employment for city managers can vary widely based on the city.
+Much like education and experience requirements, compensation and employment for this role can vary widely based on the city.
 Salary often depends on the population size and gross domestic product (GDP) of a city.
 A candidate’s experience, education level, skills and certifications can also play a role.
-Similarly, a number of factors can play into employment.
-While mayors and governors are elected to office, city managers and county administrators are appointed or hired, meaning employment can vary by city based on turnover and need.
+Similarly, a number of factors can play into employment and employment can vary by city based on turnover and need.

 Salary

-As noted, BLS characterizes city managers as top executives, which also includes roles like general managers, superintendents and chief executive officers.
-For this reason, the annual salary for a city manager in your area may vary from what BLS reports.
-Keep in mind that city managers overseeing larger cities often make more than those in smaller municipalities.
-For a more accurate salary range, look at the salaries of city managers or at job postings in your area.
+As noted, BLS characterizes this role as a top executive, which also includes roles like general managers, superintendents and chief executive officers.
+For this reason, the annual salary in your area may vary from what BLS reports.
+Keep in mind that administrators overseeing larger cities often make more than those in smaller municipalities.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.